35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 Checking the data table shows that the missing 26 units are shared-ownership and that the thirteen ‘Affordable’ homes are let at London Affordable Rents; this does not appear in the figures displayed.
 London Affordable Rent is specifically excluded from the list of acceptable intermediate housing in the Southwark Plan 2022 and did not exist as an affordable housing category in 2006, the date of the s106 agreement which secured the affordable housing.

-The s106 agreement for the development tells us that the scheme was originally to have 31 affordable homes, out of 82 total units, so it appears there has been a welcome increase of 49 affordable housing units that has not been captured. ^2
+The s106 agreement for the development tells us that the scheme was originally to have 31 affordable homes, out of 82 total units, so, notwithstanding the LAR units, it appears there has been a welcome increase of 49 affordable housing units, but that has not been captured. ^2

 ![](img/monitoring_audit_webpages_-pelican_house_03ap1044_22032025_15_31_04.png "03/AP/1044 returns")